Love in Vain: Releases

 In 1939, Vocalion Records issued "Love in Vain Blues", backed by "Preachin' Blues (Up Jumped the Devil)", on a ten-inch 78 rpm record.
 It was released after Johnson's death and was the last of his original singles.
 After the release of Johnson's first compilation album, King of the Delta Blues Singers (1961), bootleg albums containing more of Johnson's 1930s singles were circulated.
 This was the first appearance of the song since its original release.
 Columbia Records responded by issuing King of the Delta Blues Singers, Vol. II (1970), which included an alternate take of "Love in Vain".
 The original single version was finally reissued (along with the alternate) by Columbia on the box set The Complete Recordings (1990).
 A remastered version of the alternate take is also included on King of the Delta Blues: The Complete Recordings (1996).

 Rolling Stones adaptation

-The Rolling Stones recorded "Love in Vain" for their 1969 album, Let It Bleed.
+The Rolling Stones played "Love in Vain" for the first time live at the Hyde Park on 5 July 1969 (The Stones in the Park, with their new member Mick Taylor on slide guitar) and recorded it for their 1969 album Let It Bleed.
 Critic Richie Unterberger describes it as "as close to the roots of acoustic down-home blues as the Stones ever got".
 Rolling Stones guitarist Keith Richards recalled:

 In a 1995 interview with Jann Wenner of Rolling Stone magazine, Mick Jagger commented on the song's arrangement:

 Live performances of the song appear on Get Yer Ya-Ya's Out (1970) and Stripped (1995).